California county routes in zone S: S21

 County Route S21 begins at Interstate 5 in the north of San Diego as Genesee Avenue.
-After proceeding west-northwest for 3/4 mile (1.2 km) it intersects Torrey Pines Road and continues north with that name, providing access to the Torrey Pines State Natural Reserve.
+After proceeding west-northwest for 3/4 mile (1.2 km) it intersects Torrey Pines Road and continues north with that name, providing access to Torrey Pines State Natural Reserve.
 The road then travels north into Del Mar, where it is renamed "Camino Del Mar".
 While in Del Mar the route passes both the historic Del Mar Racetrack and through the historic downtown of Del Mar.
 In Solana Beach the route moves closer to the coast.
 Along this stretch, it is named "Highway 101" and the city has signed the route along its length with faux U.S. Highway shields that resemble the official U.S. 101 shields in use today along with the state issued Historic 101 shield.
 While to the north in Encinitas the route's name becomes "Coast Highway 101" also in homage to the old U.S. Route.
 In Carlsbad it becomes "Carlsbad Boulevard”.
 The route is named "Coast Highway" in Oceanside, and comes to an end at Interstate 5 just south of Camp Pendleton.

 The section of this road between La Costa Avenue and Palomar Airport Road was once known as the Oceanside-Carlsbad Freeway.
 The majority of the route from the Del Mar city limits to State Route 76 in Oceanside is signed as Historic U.S. 101, and is also an unsigned Business Route Interstate 5.